 Consider any two problems for which a suitable reduction from one to the other can be found.
 The first problem takes an arbitrary instance of its input, which we will call I, and transforms I to a solution, which we will call SLN.
-The second problem takes an arbitrary instance of its input, which we will call I', and transforms I' to a solution, which we will call SLN'.
+The second problem takes an arbitrary instance of its input, which we will call I', and transforms I' to a solution, which we will call SLN.
+The second problem takes an arbitrary instance of its input, which we will call I and transforms I' to a solution, which we will call SLN'.
 We can define reduction more formally as a three-step process: